fairhopeweb/xero-layan-git/README.md

 Just clone this repository, run terminal inside directory and run installer Script corresponding ro you Distro base (Arch/Debian/Fedora).

 - For Arch run `./installArch.sh`
-- For Fedora run `installFedora.sh`
+- For Fedora run `./installFedora.sh`
-- For Debian run `installDebian.sh`
+- For Debian run `./installDebian.sh`

 **Note :** On **KDENeon** Grub theme will be applied, but since it's set to silent you will have to find a way to make it visible.
 I will post guide when I find it..
 Sorry bout that...